-LASIK is a surgical procedure where cornea of the eye is reshaped in order to reduce a person’s dependency on glasses or contact lenses.
-The acronym LASIK stands for Laser In Situ Keratomileusis because an excimer laser (type of an ultraviolet laser) is used.
-It is similar to other corrective procedures such as photorefractive keratectomy, but provides several additional benefits – primarily quicker recovery period.
+LASIK is a surgical procedure where the cornea of the eye is reshaped in order to reduce a person’s dependency on glasses or contact lenses.
+The acronym LASIK stands for Laser In Situ Keratomileusis because an excimer laser (a type of ultraviolet laser) is used.
+It is similar to other corrective procedures such as photorefractive keratectomy but provides several additional benefits – primarily a quicker recovery period.

 Like any other procedure, the results of LASIK surgery are determined on the basis of certain parameters that include efficacy, predictability, stability, safety and patient satisfaction.
-It is crucial that the surgeon evaluate the patient’s expectations of LASIK surgery and to make sure that they are realistic.
+It is crucial that the surgeon evaluates the patient’s expectations of LASIK surgery and make sure that they are realistic.

 Fundamentals of LASIK

 The LASIK procedure involves increasing the eye’s intraocular pressure to at least 65 mmHg with a suction device.
 Then a mechanical microkeratome (a blade device) or a laser keratome (a laser device) is used to create a corneal flap at least 6 mm in diameter and 150 microns thick.